resbazaz/organization/GOVERNANCE.md

 ### Intellectual property

 All intellectual property created by ResBaz is owned by the community.
 All intellectual property developed by instructors of the annual festival is not part of the intellectual property of ResBaz, but should be shared with an open access license.
-The steering committee is responsible for managing the community's intellectual property in a responsible and transparent manner.
+The executive committee is responsible for managing the community's intellectual property in a responsible and transparent manner.

 ### Termination

-ResBaz may be terminated by a unanimous vote of the steering committee.
-In the event of termination, the steering committee will be responsible for ensuring that the community's assets are transferred to a new organization that is committed to the mission of ResBaz.
+ResBaz may be terminated by a unanimous vote of the executive committee.
+In the event of termination, the executive committee will be responsible for ensuring that the community's assets are transferred to a new organization that is committed to the mission of ResBaz.

 ### Amendments